theSherwood/ReconJS/README.md

 // => false
 ```

 Recon also makes use of a whitelist of identifiers that are deemed safe (currently).
 You can add and/or remove identifiers from that whitelist.
+Each instance of Recon will maintain its own whitelist.

 ```
 const r = new Recon()